The COMADIT Prize

 Purpose: The COMADIT Prize is awarded annually by the British Institute of Non-Destructive Testing to recognise a significant contribution over a period of at least 5-10 years through research and development in any branch of condition monitoring to the benefit of industry or society.

-Details of the award: The prize will be in the form of a certificate and will be backed by a cash sum of £350.
+Details of the award: The prize will be in the form of full-time registration at the NDT Annual Conference with three night's accommodation, a certificate and a cash sum of £350.
 Invitations to sponsor the prize will be issued each year to all Corporate members of the Institute.
 When more than one organisation desires to be the sponsor, the selection shall be by lot.
 The sponsor’s name will be prominently mentioned in all publicity associated with the prize for the year in question and will be featured on the Honours Board at the Institute HQ.

-Eligibility: The prize may be won by any research worker or group.
+Eligibility: The prize may be won by any research worker or group of named research workers.

 This is intended to recognise contributions over a period of at least 5-10 years.